gustavoluvizotto/cert-validator/README.md

 * Apple root certificates are stored in DACS object store and require valid credentials to access them.
 Hence, one can skip by using ```--no-apple``` flag.
 The only reason for this requirement is that the Apple root certificates (pem format) are not available online.
-We obtain them from a Apple Mac machine and store them in our research group data center.
+We obtain them from Apple Mac machine and store them in our research group data center.

+The access to the ```credentials``` file must be granted by the owner of this repo.
 The ```credentials``` file must be placed in the same folder of this project and has the following format:
 ```
 [download]